Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/fifExplained.md

 ```
 If you have six different submits in your frame, you'll most likely see a similar piece of code in six different places before their command buffer begins recording.

-## Swapchain AcquireNextImage [TODO/SKIP READING]
+## Swapchain AcquireNextImage

 ![image](https://raw.githubusercontent.com/Erfan-Ahmadi/erfan-ahmadi.github.io/master/images/Nabla/fif/acquirepresent.png)

 We mainly focused on command buffers, which is the primary limiter of how many submits/frames we can have in flight, if you have 3 command buffers then you can't have 4 frames in flight. but this is not the only resource limiting us to have more submits or frames in flight.

-Another limitation comes up when working with swapchains.
-If you have worked with swapchains before, you know the pattern of "AcquireNextImage ---> Render To Image ---> Present Image".
+Another limitation comes up when you're rendering to a monitor using swapchains and surfaces.
+If you have worked with swapchains before, you're likely familiar with the typical "AcquireNextImage ---> Render To Image ---> Present Image".

+The number of images a swapchain has, is another limiter on how many frames you can have in flight, let's break it down.

 `AcquireNextImage` provides an index to one of the multiple images available in the swapchain, then you use that index to retrieve and **render into that swapchain image** and eventually **Present** it to the display.

+[This cool animation](https://youtu.be/nSzQcyQTtRY?t=55) from **TU Wien's Vulkan Lecture Series** visually demonstrates this pattern.
+However, there’s something the visualization doesn’t show: [AcquireNextImage](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkAcquireNextImageKHR.html) gives you the index of the next image to use, but that doesn’t mean the image is immediately ready (depends on driver implementation).
+So how do you know it’s ready?
+This function accepts a semaphore, which it will signal once the image is ready.
+Waiting on that semaphore ensures the image is good to go.
+This semaphore is typically waited on by the GPU through the `waitSemaphores` parameter in the Submit.

-The number of images a swapchain has, is another limiter on how many frames you can have in flight, If your swapchain has only 1 image, then you cannot really start recording until the previous frame has rendered. the reason for that is Acquire will block until the single swapchain image is ready for re-use.
+If your swapchain has only 1 image, then you cannot really start recording until the previous frame has rendered. the reason for that is Acquire will block until the single swapchain image is ready for re-use.

 One doesn't have to handle this explicitly as [Acquire with infinite timeout](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap34.html#swapchain-acquire-forward-progress) will block until the image is available for use, but we must be aware of this.
 For example having 5 command buffers (framesInFlight=5) while you swapchain image count is 1 won't help you much.